 We expect to complete full implementation for Maui Electric and Hawai‘i Electric Light in 2017, and for Hawaiian Electric in 2018.
-Because we are tailoring the smart grid to meet the unique needs of our customers on each island, the implementation timeline differs for each operating utility

 Customers realizing benefits early on is crucial to the overall success of our smart grid platform.
-When customers realize that smart grid innovations can contribute to lower bills, we expect they will be more motivated to participate in the full range of smart grid solutions.
+We expect that customers who realize that smart grid innovations can contribute to lower bills will be more motivated to participate in the full range of smart grid solutions.
 To that end, communication will be key.
-We plan to engage our customers from the beginning, make sure they understand the benefits available from a smart grid, and to explain how they can best maximize those benefits.
+We are engaging our customers from the outset, making sure they understand the benefits available from a smart grid, and explaining how they can best maximize those benefits.

-Before we can start, our Smart Grid Roadmap and its specific timelines for implementation must be approved by the Commission.
+Before we can start, our smart grid application, this Smart Grid Roadmap Update, and our specific implementation timelines must be approved by the Commission.

 Smart Grid Implementation by Operating Utility

-Hawaiian Electric: O‘ahu Initial Phase
+Hawaiian Electric: O‘ahu Demonstration Project

 Hawaiian Electric serves the highest concentration of customers on Hawai‘i’s most densely populated island.
 The biggest challenge faced by our customers on O‘ahu is high electricity bills.
-Thus, our focus will be on introducing smart grid solution that can contribute the most to lowering monthly energy costs.
-Figure 26 shows the timeline for planning and implementing, demonstrating and measuring, and sustaining the implementation of these solutions.
+Thus, our focus is on introducing smart grid solutions that can contribute the most to lowering monthly energy costs.

-In the Initial Phase, Hawaiian Electric will demonstrate smart grid features and create positive customer experiences to help encourage acceptance during and after a full implementation.
+During our Demonstration Project, we demonstrated smart grid features and created positive customer experiences to help encourage acceptance during and after a full implementation.

+Figure 26 shows the timeline to plan and implement, demonstrate and measure, and sustain the implementation of these solutions.